atsitsiringos-godaddy/CVE_Graph_Visualization/README.md

 None  | Blue |
 --- | --- |

-Relationships shown between CVEs and CWEs, along with CVE publication date (first published), cvss V3 vector string, baseScore, and baseSeverity.

-The risk score of each CVE is visually shown based on each CVE node's size.
-To convert the scores into node sizes that would be discernable using networkx, scores were multiplied by 10.
-CWEs, as well as CVEs with no risk score, are displayed with the standard size 20.

-*graph.png*: sample output of the program (saved as matplotlib figure and then converted to .png file)

 Potential Improvements:
- * JSON to CSV or Pandas Dataframe Conversion
+ * Add separate function for converting json file to pandas dataframe (currently only handles json dict, but has comments that detail how to handle json file)
  * Handling Large Datasets: Clean visualization with networkx is difficult when using large datasets
- * Labeling: The text box specifying label details might need to be replaced by clearer labels under each node
- * Node Size Customization: There might be a more direct way to achieve this
+ * Node Size and Color Customization: There might be a more direct way to achieve this
+ * Node Shape: Make CVE nodes squares and CWE nodes circles